isomerpages/ogp-buildforgood/_bfg-environment/Funding & Accelerator.md

 description: ""
 ---
 <p>To help winning teams bring their projects to the next level, OGP and
-SG Eco Fund will provide funding of up to $100,000 in funding and support teams through a 2-month accelerator program to further develop their products, and potentially launch them with real users.</p>
+SG Eco Fund will provide funding of up to $100,000 to winning teams for further product development &amp; community engagement.
+Winning teams will also go through a 2-month accelerator program to further develop their products, and potentially launch them with real users.</p>
 <h3>Funding</h3>
-<p><strong><u>Phase 1: Accelerator &gt; Pilot &gt; Launch MVP</u></strong>
+<p><strong><u>Phase 1: Product Development</u></strong>
 </p>
 <p>Up to $20,000, which covers:</p>
 <ul data-tight="true" class="tight">